squidneyy-y/Fitbit2/README.md

 Submitted by: **Sidney Green**

-**FitbiT2** is a health metrics app that allows users to track Water intake, calories, and food eaten.
+**FitbiT 2** is a health metrics app that allows users to track Water intake, calories, and food eaten.

 Time spent: **9** hours spent in total